Iterable/iterable-web-sdk/README.md

 );
 ```

-When the previous 3 listed events occur, the SDK will invoke the method passed as the second argument, and when the Promise resolves, attach the new JWT to any future Iterable API requests.
+When the previous three listed events occur, the SDK will invoke the method passed
+as the second argument, and when the Promise resolves, attach the new JWT to any
+future Iterable API requests.

-Finally, if the request to regenerate the JWT fails however, the SDK will not attempt to generate the JWT again so requests will start failing at that point.
+Finally, if the request to regenerate the JWT fails however, the SDK will not
+attempt to generate the JWT again so requests will start failing at that point.

 To perform a manual JWT token refresh, call [`refreshJwtToken`](#refreshjwttoken).

 # A note about imports

 This library exposes UMD modules and a single-file build for you to import from.
 In other words, this means that you'll be able to import methods in these ways:

 ```ts
 import { getInAppMessages, initialize, updateUser } from '@iterable/web-sdk';